google/flink-connector-gcp/connectors/bigtable/README.md

 | RowKey, CF, C, timestamp1, my-value                           | my-value2                                  |
 | RowKey, CF, C, timestamp3, my-value                           | my-value                                   |

-This means that, as long as the timestamp doesn't change with retries (i.e., it is idempotent with retries), Exactly Once would have the same shape as At Least Once.
+This means that, as long as the timestamp doesn't change with retries (i.e., it is idempotent with retries), Exactly Once works the same as At Least Once.